 Prevention is key in preventing mosquitoes from swarming your piece of paradise.
 Step one in getting rid of mosquitoes is to interrupt their life cycle.
 Mosquitoes rely on shallow, stagnant water to reproduce.
 Once hatched, their larvae need access to microorganisms and organic materials to grow.
-If you take these things away, mosquitoes can’t continue growing in number.
+If you take these things away, mosquitoes can’t continue increasing in number.

 Start by identifying sources of standing water.
 These might include open containers, concave surfaces, bird baths, clogged gutters, flower pots, old tires, water features, ponds, or low spots in the yard.
 Once you’ve identified the problem areas, it’s time to take action.
-You can disrupt their life cycle in several different ways.
+You can disrupt their life cycle in several ways.
 For example, you can add fountains or fish to a pond.
 Or you might choose to simply empty areas of standing water.
-It doesn’t take much – an entire population of mosquito larvae can thrive in as little as one ounce of standing water.
+It doesn’t take much — an entire population of mosquito larvae can thrive in as little as one ounce of standing water.
 Make sure to cover all your bases!

 A Note For Pool and Spa Owners:

-If you own a pool or spa, you can do your part to prevent mosquitoes just by maintaining it as you normally would.
+If you own a pool or spa, you can do your part to prevent mosquitoes simply by maintaining it as you normally would.
 Prevent stagnant water by running your pool’s circulation and filtration system for the right amount of time each day.
 Proper water balance and sanitizer levels remove microorganisms and organic contaminants from the water, which mosquito larvae require for survival and development.
 In short, a clean and healthy pool is not conducive to mosquito reproduction.